Why I Still Sometimes Print Papers: And How I Do It Better?

 SH

-and invoke it like ~/script/pdfcropmargins.sh
+and invoke it like ~/script/pdfcropmargins.sh.

-relate to the fact that cropping tools often leave some space, which we need very much, cause we want to shrink a big page into a small page. --offset '5mm 0mm'
+Values --trim '-9.5mm -4mm -9.5mm -4mm' relate to the fact that cropping tools often leave some space, which we need very much, cause we want to shrink a big page into a small page. --offset '5mm 0mm' set the vertical space between sub-pages to 0 and horizontal to 5mm.
+See the cropping problem below for further details.

 The result often varies depending on the input file.
-For example, it might work great for the typical A5 paper size used often for novels:
+For example, it might work great for the typical A5 paper size often used for novels:

 Unfortunately, we might not produce the best results when dealing with certain page sizes, like here: